Downgrade your macOS Sierra to an earlier OS version

-Just like most of us, you’ve probably jumped on the Sierra bandwagon and upgraded expecting cool features and a boost in performance.
-But the new macOS has it’s bugs and troubles: some apps and hardware pieces are incompatible with it just yet, and some features are off-putting rather than appealing.
+Just like most of us, you’ve probably jumped on the Sierra bandwagon and upgraded, expecting cool features and a boost in performance.
+But this macOS has its bugs and troubles: some apps and hardware pieces are incompatible with it, and some features are off-putting rather than appealing.

 How to remove macOS Sierra and go back to OS X 10.11

 IMPORTANT: Do not proceed before you have this guide opened on some other device or printed out!
 If you want to reinstall El Capitan to the very Mac you’re reading this on right now, please make sure to have this page opened anywhere else or even print out the instructions.
 We’ve prepared a full tutorial on how to remove macOS Sierra from your Mac and revert back to El Capitan OS.

 Step 1: Keep your files backed up

 First, let’s figure out how to reinstall macOS without losing data.
 While you downgrade your Mac, it will be cleansed from the files you’ve worked on since you installed Sierra.
 If you still need them, you should back them up.

 To begin with, make sure you’re backing up the files you actually need, not some old trashy stuff that you’d be better off without.
 You can make use of a Mac cleaner to get rid of the files you no longer need.
 An app like CleanMyMac X is a good fit for the job.
 After you download and install it, look in the left-hand menu for the Large & Old files tab.
 Run the scan to find stuff on your Mac you might want to get rid of quickly.
 Now, you can move the rest of them to an external drive or cloud storage, like DropBox or iCloud.

 Also, it’s vital to have a Time Machine backup for all your files before you proceed.
 This is a general Mac backup, and you can restore all your files by the end of the reinstallation process.
 You can find it in Settings > Time Machine.